Mark Achbar: Biography

 Achbar is a graduate of Syracuse University's Fine Arts Film Program.
-He interned in Hollywood on the children's TV programme Bill Daily's Hocus Pocus Gang, followed by a three-year stint in Toronto with Sunrise Films on their documentary series Spread your Wings and the CBC/Disney series Danger Bay.
-He then teamed up with director Robert Boyd, and received a Gemini nomination for Best Writer on The Canadian Conspiracy, a cultural/political satire for CBC and HBO's Comedy Experiments hosted by Martin Mull, and featuring Canadian-born stars: Eugene Levy, Lorne Greene, Leslie Nelson, William Shatner, Morley Safer, Howie Mandel, Peter Jennings, John Candy, Dave Thomas, Margot Kidder, and Anne Murray.
-The fake documentary chronicled Canada’s secret takeover of the United States.
+He interned in Hollywood on the children's TV programme Bill Daily's Hocus Pocus Gang, followed by three years in Toronto with Sunrise Films on its documentary series Spread your Wings, and briefly on the CBC/Disney series Danger Bay.
+He subsequently worked with his friend, director/writer Robert Boyd, and received a Gemini nomination for Best Writer on The Canadian Conspiracy, a cultural/political satire for CBC, and HBO's Comedy Experiments hosted by Martin Mull, featuring Canadian-born stars: Eugene Levy, Lorne Greene, Leslie Nelson, William Shatner, Morley Safer, Howie Mandel, Peter Jennings, John Candy, Dave Thomas, Margot Kidder, and Anne Murray.
+The fake documentary chronicled Canada's secret takeover of the United States.
 The program won a Gemini for Best Entertainment Special and was nominated for an International Emmy.

-Achbar moved into independent media, working in many capacities on films, videos, and books.
-With Peter Wintonick, Achbar co-directed and co-produced Manufacturing Consent: Noam Chomsky and the Media, which was, until the release of The Corporation Canada's all-time, top-grossing feature documentary.
-Achbar’s companion book to the film hit the national best-seller list in Canada.
+Achbar moved into independent media, working in many capacities on films, videos, and books, notably Peter Watkins' epic 14.5 hour documentary The Journey, and the book At Work In The Fields of The Bomb with photojournalist Robert Del Tredici.
+With Peter Wintonick, Achbar co-directed and co-produced Manufacturing Consent: Noam Chomsky and the Media (1992), which was, until the release of The Corporation, Canada's all-time top-grossing feature documentary.
+Achbar's companion book to the film hit the national bestseller list in Canada.

 Achbar collaborated with Jennifer Abbott to create Two Brides and a Scalpel: Diary of a Lesbian Marriage, a video diary by the couple who became known as Canada's first legally married same-sex couple.
-This true story of "boy meets girl, boy marries girl, boy becomes girl" received festival invitations from around the world and was broadcast in Canada on Pridevision and the Knowledge Network.
+This video diary was filmed by Georgina Scott, a transgender heavy equipment operator who legally married Linda Fraser, a lesbian woman, and then underwent male-to-female sex reassignment surgery.
+The film received festival invitations from around the world and was broadcast in Canada on Pridevision and the Knowledge Network.